 The European Language Social Science Thesaurus (ELSST) is a broad-based, multilingual thesaurus for the social sciences.

-It is currently available in 12 languages: Danish, Czech, English, Finnish, French, German, Greek, Lithuanian, Norwegian, Romanian, Spanish, and Swedish.
+It is currently available in 14 languages: Danish, Dutch, Czech, English, Finnish, French, German, Greek, Lithuanian, Norwegian, Romanian, Slovenian, Spanish, and Swedish.

 ELSST was originally developed in 2000 as part of the EU-funded LIMBER project.
 It has been enhanced and extended through additional funding from the ESRC, the University of Essex, and through subsequent EU grants.